Pretty good fractional revival on abelian Cayley graphs: Introduction

 \section{Introduction}

 Continuous-time quantum walk serves as a foundational method within the realm of quantum information.
 Farhi and Gutmann~\cite{Farhi} used continuous-time quantum walk to study quantum algorithmic problems on graphs in 1998.
 The generation of entanglement serves as an important resource in the field of quantum information.
 Fractional revival can be used for entanglement generation in quantum information.
 Fractional revival takes place when a continuous-time quantum walk maps the state of a vertex into a superposition of the states of a subset of vertices which includes the initial vertex.
-Chen et al.~\cite{Chen} introduced the notion of fractional revival in the year 2007.
-Rohith and Sudheesh~\cite{FR First}, Christandl et al.~\cite{Christandl}, and Genest et al.~\cite{Genest} studied fractional revival in the context of quantum spin networks.
+Since 1989, the concept of fractional revival was studied extensively in the context of physics, see for example,~\cite{Averbukh,Chen,Christandl,Genest,Robinett,FR First,Spanner}.
+Later in 2019, Chan et al.~\cite{Chan FR} studied fractional revival in the context of algebraic graph theory.

 Throughout the paper, the word graph always means a simple undirected graph.
 Let $\Gamma$ be a graph on $n$ vertices with the vertex set $V(\Gamma)$.
 For $a \in V(\Gamma)$, the \textit{vertex state} of $a$ is defined to be the vector $\textbf{e}_{a}$, where $\{\textbf{e}_{a} \colon a \in V(\Gamma)\}$ is the standard basis of ${\mathbb{C}}^n$.
 If $A$ is the adjacency matrix of $\Gamma$, then the \textit{transition matrix} of $\Gamma$ is defined by